Beng123106/OOPnotes/README.md

 self paramater allows you to refer to the object

 ##Useful terminology/things you can do
-Encapsulation restricts access to certain attributes and methods (__ as as prefix)
+Encapsulation restricts access to certain attributes and methods
-Overloading is when there is two methods that belong to the same class, but have different parameters
+If encapsulating data, you should use getters or setters if needed in order to access the data outside the class Overloading is when there is two methods that belong to the same class, but have different parameters
 Overriding is when two methods have the same name but perform different tasks
 Polymorphism is when a method exists across different classes and objects